saltstack/salt/doc/topics/tutorials/cloud_controller.rst

 Salt as a Cloud Controller
 ==========================

-In Salt 0.14.0 advanced cloud control systems were introduced, allowing for private cloud vms to be managed directly with Salt.
+In Salt 0.14.0, an advanced cloud control system were introduced, allow private cloud vms to be managed directly with Salt.
 This system is generally referred to as :strong:`Salt Virt`.

-The Salt Virt system already exists and is installed within Salt itself, this means that beyond setting up Salt no additional salt code needs to be deployed.
+The Salt Virt system already exists and is installed within Salt itself, this means that beside setting up Salt, no additional salt code needs to be deployed.

 The main goal of Salt Virt is to facilitate a very fast and simple cloud.
-A cloud that can scale and a fully featured cloud.
+The cloud that can scale and fully featured.
 Salt Virt comes with the ability to set up and manage complex virtual machine networking, powerful image and disk management, as well as virtual machine migration with and without shared storage.